roytang/blog/content/notes/2024/10/triviadown-videogames/index.md

 title: 'TriviaDown: Video Games quiz night'
 ---

 Trivia team attended a quiz night hosted by Trivia Down @ Skyline Sports Bar in Century City Mall in Makati.
 [Last May attended one of their quizzes with a different group](/2024/05/225-bistro-90s-quiz/).
-This was the trivia team's first foray with this host.
+This was the trivia team's first foray with this host since before the pandemic.

 I usually dislike going all the way out to Makati, but we liked the theme for this one (videogames) and I was telling the group that pre-pandemic we used to go out to Makati quiz nights all the time, so maybe this was also a bit of an attempt to capture some of that energy.